 Briefings for Brexit becomes Briefings for Britain

-There is a prevailing media view that all sensible and informed people oppose Brexit.
-It has even become quite commonplace to associate support for Brexit with low levels of education and intellect, and to claim that reason and thought inevitably lead to an anti-Brexit view.
-This is simply not true.
-Moreover, it is divisive and tends to undermine democratic legitimacy.
-Our aim is to provide a platform for informed analysis and for the expression of opinion which believes that the future welfare of Britain and Europe require that the choice made in the Referendum should be fully and positively carried out.
+BriefingsforBritain (originally BriefingsforBrexit) was founded in response to a widespread media view that all sensible and informed people opposed Brexit.
+We knew that this was simply not true and viewed it as divisive and tending to undermine democratic legitimacy.
+Our original aim was thus to provide a platform for informed analysis and for the expression of opinion which believed that the future welfare of Britain and Europe require that the choice made in the Referendum should be fully and positively carried out.

 Most of the founders of this initiative voted for the UK to leave the EU.
 Our reasons for doing were not identical and we came from different parts of the political spectrum.
 However, what brought us together was a firm conviction that Brexit was about reasserting popular control over decision-making in the United Kingdom.
 We did not think control is a fantasy or a dream.
 Nor did we think it is worth sacrificing in exchange for EU membership.
 We believed and still believe in the sovereignty of the people, independent of supra-national bodies, including the EU.
 After a considerable amount of economic analysis we also felt, and still feel, that leaving the EU will not be economically damaging, even though a degree of short-term disruption was anticipated.